madelynschaut/MS_Botany563/notebook-log.md

 Executing transaction: done
 ```

-then, to confirm if orthofider was correctly installed, i ran:
+Then, to confirm if orthofider was correctly installed, I ran:
 ```
 orthofinder -h
 ```

-the following was returned:
+The following was returned:
 ```
 OrthoFinder version 2.5.2 Copyright (C) 2014 David Emms